hosseinmarvi/linux-initial-config/README.md

 The command "auto-dark" sets the theme to Light/Dark according to time, and schedules one further change of theme at the next sunset/sunrise.

 Various keyboard shortcuts will be added for different commands.

+NOTE: The OS must have a version of Python3 installed.